 When vaccinations are recommended for a particular country, current CDC guidelines are used to determine whether the vaccine is required, highly recommended or optional.
 Travelers also receive information and advice about food and water precautions, travel tips, parasitic precautions, and malaria prevention.
 Most travel vaccines can be obtained on-campus at the Health Service at a discount.
 The Health Service is also licensed to give the Yellow Fever vaccine.

 All Drew students who would like to participate in international travel programs or trips may use the Health Service Travel Advisor.
 There is a $20 charge for travel consultations.
-A list of current vaccine charges is listed below.
 At Drew, all consultation and vaccination fees are discounted since most insurance companies do not pay for these services.
 It is strongly recommended that students contact their private insurance to inquire about coverage in advance of receiving the vaccines.
 Student insurance does not cover travel vaccinations.
 The Travel Advisor consultation does not cover any costs for medical or mental health clearance which would have to be scheduled in a separate visit.

-Please see the Services Fee Schedule posted on the Health Services Website.
+Please see the fee schedules posted on the “Our Services” page.

 All Drew students participating in school sponsored or affiliated international trips and faculty or staff who are accompanying those trips.
 Vaccines for faculty/staff may be obtained with a prescription from his/her personal physician.
 Students traveling independently may avail themselves of this service on a case by case basis.

 START EARLY!
 Because it takes time for the vaccines to work, an initial appointment should be made 8-10 weeks before departure if possible.
 This will help you avoid the “last minute rush”.
 There are always several trips preparing to leave at the same time and appointment times may be limited close to departure.
-To arrange a travel appointment, call the Health Service at extension 3414, and ask specifically for a travel appointment.
-This appointment will be with Diana Hessemann, RN, the travel advisory nurse.
+To arrange a travel appointment, call the Health Service at 973-408-3414, and ask specifically for a travel appointment.
 Be sure to give your destination when you call.

-Bring all forms that the DIS or affiliated groups need completed.
-Also, bring records of any immunizations you may have received since coming to Drew (i.e. subsequent Hepatitis B vaccines).
-The Health Service only has the record of immunizations required for attendance at Drew.
+Bring all forms that the Center for Global Education or affiliated groups need completed.
+Also, bring records of any immunizations you may have received since coming to Drew.
+You will also be asked to complete an online travel questionnaire in your web portal prior to your appointment.